Article

 Use your time effectively

 It's also good practice to use your time effectively.
-An example of this is:
+An example of this is as follows:

 • Ask the panel to read the job information in advance of meeting.